future-proof-iot/RIOT-fp/events.md

 ## Activities & Related News

 ### New Report on our Software Launched in Space
 *29.09.2023.* We published a new report on how our IoT secure update software integrated in RIOT is used on a nano-satellite recently launched in near-Earth orbit.
-See the report [here](https://hal.science/hal-03893509/file/1570858013%20paper%20%281%29.pdf)!
+See the preprint [here](https://github.com/future-proof-iot/RIOT-fp/blob/master/preprints/Cubedate-IEEE-PEMWN-2023.pdf)!
+The paper will also be presented at IEEE PEMWN 2023.

 ### We are a Real World Crypto 2023